HackTheDeep/paint-the-ocean/README.md

 - Docker

 ## Cleaning Up the Images
 Our team was given a collection of images separated into 3 zipped files.
-Each file contained approximately 300 drone images taken of dye releases along Florida beach coasts from December 2013.
+Each file contained approximately 300 drone images taken of dye releases along a Florida beach from December 2013.

 We received the images in order that they were captured, and wanted to stitch the together into a movie to observe the growth of the spill.
 In order to produce a clear, stable image, we batched images.